cabforum/smime/SBR.md

 **Key Pair**: The Private Key and its associated Public Key.

+**Legacy Profile**: The S/MIME Legacy Profiles provide flexibility for existing reasonable S/MIME certificate practices to become auditable under the S/MIME Baseline Requirements.
+This includes options for Subject DN attributes, `extKeyUsage`, and other extensions.
+The Legacy Profiles will be deprecated in a future version of the S/MIME Baseline Requirements.

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

-**Mailbox-Validated**: Refers to a Certificate Profile Subject that is limited to `subject:emailAddress` and/or `subject:serialNumber`.
+**Mailbox-Validated (MV)**: Refers to a Certificate Profile Subject that is limited to `subject:emailAddress` and/or `subject:serialNumber`.

 **Mailbox Address**: Also Email Address.
 From RFC 5321 (<http://tools.ietf.org/html/rfc5321>): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."

+**Multipurpose Profile**: The S/MIME Multipurpose Profiles are aligned with the more defined Strict Profiles, but with additional options for `extKeyUsage` and other extensions.
+This is intended to allow flexibility for crossover use cases between document signing and secure email.

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.